-A. The fee for an asbestos management planner license shall be \$35.
-The fee amounts are based on the administrative costs of the asbestos licensing program.

-B. A completed application (as required in Part VII, § 7.1 of these regulations) shall be accompanied by the required fee.
+- A. The fee for an asbestos management planner license shall be \$35.
+The fee amounts are based on the administrative costs of the asbestos licensing program. - B. A completed application (as required in Part VII, § 7.1 of these regulations) shall be accompanied by the required fee.
 All checks or money orders shall be made payable to the Treasurer of Virginia.
-No application will be processed if it is not accompanied by the required fee.

-D. Receipt and deposit of fees submitted with applications do not in any way indicate approval for licensure.
+No application will be processed if it is not accompanied by the required fee. - C. All fees will be nonrefundable. - D. Receipt and deposit of fees submitted with applications do not in any way indicate approval for licensure.